sanghee1021/sanghee1021.github.io/posts/publications/publications.md

 AS Alqahtani, R Alajam, **S Moon**, CVM Sarmento, IV Smirnova, M Pang, M Phadnis, W Liu.
 Changes in bone biomarkers after an 8-week walking exercise in non-ambulatory stroke survivors - A pilot study. _(In submission)_

+CVM Sarmento, **S Moon**, IV Smirnova, SM Lai, Y Colgrove, M Maz, W Liu.
+Immune response to a bout of high-intensity exercise in females with fibromyalgia: A pilot study. _(In submission)_

 ---

 ### Manuscripts in preparation